bakatz/KinectHandTracker/README.md

 KinectHandTracker
 =================

 Prerequisites:

--Xcode 4
+* Xcode 4
--Mac OSX Lion (10.7)
+* Mac OSX Lion (10.7)
--MacPorts (dmg available here: <https://distfiles.macports.org/MacPorts/MacPorts-2.0.3-10.7-Lion.dmg>) -All the folders included on the kinect git repository
+* MacPorts (dmg available here: <https://distfiles.macports.org/MacPorts/MacPorts-2.0.3-10.7-Lion.dmg>)
+* All the folders included on the kinect git repository

 Part 1: Install libusb from MacPorts
 In Terminal, run the following commands, in order, after installing MacPorts from the dmg file above:

 1. `sudo port install libtool`
-2. `sudo port install libusb-devel +universal`
+1. `sudo port install libusb-devel +universal`

 The second command is important -- make sure you have the +universal flag on the end.

 Part 2: Install PrimeSense OpenNI
 Open the “OpenNI-Unstable” folder from the kinect repository, and run the following commands:

 1. `chmod +x install.sh`
 2. `sudo ./install.sh`

 If successful, the install script copies key files to the following location:
   	       Libs into: `/usr/lib`
 		       Bins into: `/usr/bin`